tnebooks/10th-science/content.en/docs/types-of-chemical-reactions/_index.md

 title: 'TYPES OF CHEMICAL REACTIONS'
 weight: 10
 ---
-I'll convert the PDF content about "Types of Chemical Reactions" to Markdown format for you.

----

 # 10 TYPES OF CHEMICAL REACTIONS

 ## Learning Objectives

 After completing this lesson learners will be able to:
 - Infer different types of chemical reaction.
 - Acquire knowledge about combination reaction and skill to perform a combination reaction using quick lime and water.